DUNE-DAQ/docs/docs/packages/styleguide/README.md

 * *Pascal case*: Capitals used to distinguish words, with first letter capitalized: ThisIsInPascalCase

-* *Snake case*: Underscores used to distinguish words, with all letters lowercase except optionally for acronyms
+* *Snake case*: Underscores used to distinguish words, with all letters lowercase except optionally for acronyms: this_is_in_snake_case

 In Pascal case, it's preferred that you treat acronyms like other words, e.g., `StartRpc()` rather than `StartRPC()`.